 Prepare a Cleaning Schedule

-By setting up a cleaning schedule, you are giving the employees sufficient time to focus solely on cleaning up without other possible distractions.
+Setting up a cleaning schedule gives the employees sufficient time to focus solely on cleaning up without other possible distractions.
 They can clean specific parts of your warehouse on scheduled days so they can go through the entire area within a week.
 By following this, you are also making sure that all of your employees and the quality of your products remain up to par.

 Assign Employees Specific Cleaning Tasks or Areas

 Delegate cleaning areas and duties among different employees.
-Don’t let a single person be in charge of it; they will not be able to accomplish all the cleaning tasks on time.
+Don’t let a single person be in charge of it; they will not accomplish all the cleaning tasks on time.

 If your employees work in alternating shifts, you can take advantage of this by assigning tasks based on their schedules.
 This further guarantees a more thorough cleaning since anything the previous shift misses can be dealt with as soon as the next shift comes in.